Pyrite-X/Pyrite/README.md

 Keep in mind, Discord requires that interactions are served over an HTTPS connection, so you will need to set that up in your preferred way.

-If you have certificates on your local system, you will need to add that folder as a volume to the `docker-compose.yml` under the `webserver` service.<br> Likewise, you will need to put the set the folder path that your certificates are in as the `CERT_BASE_PATH` environment variable.
+If you have certificates on your local system, you will need to add that folder as a volume to the `docker-compose.yml` under the `webserver` service.<br> Likewise, you will need to set the folder path that your certificates are in as the `CERT_BASE_PATH` environment variable.

 ---
-### Donations
+### **Donations**
 If Pyrite has helped you or your server, please send a donation my way! <br> I have no integrations for payments or premium upgrades at this time, so any money will give me motivation to keep the bot up-to-date for all to use!
 (Along with my desire to simply improve the community, but money helps me cover hosting costs!)

 There are no methods at this time to donate though, so unless you're really keen on donating, please hold onto your money lol.